 daVinci Surgical System

-How Does daVinci Work?
+How Does The da Vinci System Work?

 Is Robotic Surgery Right For You?

 TAR is a procedure for patients who have hernias of the abdominal wall.
 To learn more about Dr. Taylor’s use of the robot for surgery, click here or view the video below.

 Robotic surgery may not be an option for everyone.
 Patients should talk to their doctor to decide if robotic surgery is right for them.
-Your doctor will discuss the benefits and risks of robotic surgery and how it compares with other techniques.
+Your doctor will discuss the benefits, risks, and side effects of robotic surgery with you.
+Also, your doctor will share how robotic surgery compares with other techniques.